vardius/crud-bundle/README.md

 ==================================================
 **0.1.0**

-- First public release of list-bundle
+- First public release of crud-bundle

 **0.2.0**